-Alex Trebek Appears With Wife Jean At Daytime Emmy Awards
+Alex Trebek Appears With Wife, Jean, At Daytime Emmy Awards

 Concerning his physical health, he shared that his oncologist said he was currently doing well, in spite of the fact that he did not always feel well.

-He candidly admitted while he had previously dealt with kidney stones and ruptured discs, he could handle pain – however, what he was not used to handling was the sudden feelings deep sadness he would experience.
+He candidly admitted while he had previously dealt with kidney stones and ruptured discs, he could handle pain; however, what he was not used to handling was the sudden feelings of deep sadness he would experience.

 However, he still maintained his trademark jovial attitude, joking that the whole experience made him realize he was “a bit of a wuss.”
-He noted that he was still fighting, with steady weight and blood counts as well as cancer indicators that were going down.
-He indicated that he would be having chemotherapy the following week and would receive a review to find out where things stood.
+He noted that he was still fighting, with steady weight and blood counts, as well as cancer indicators that were going down.
+He indicated that he would be having chemotherapy the following week and would then receive a review to find out where things stood.